noelenz/eJPT-Course-Notes/Assessment Methodologies/Enumeration/FTP Lesson.md

 _Port 21 = default FTP port.
 Port runs ProFTP 1.3.5a, OS = Linux 2.6.32_

 ### 4. FTP Client
+### To get the admin flag, we go through following commands:
 Connects to the FTP server of the target system:
 `ftp [target IP]`